Ski resort employee dies after being knocked from chairlift by fallen tree

-PARK CITY, Utah (KTVX) – A resort employee in Park City, Utah, fell to their death on Monday after being knocked off a chairlift by a fallen tree.
+A resort employee in Park City, Utah, fell to their death on Monday after being knocked off a chairlift by a fallen tree.
+KTLA’s sister station KTVX reports.

 The tree fell on the line of the Short Cut chairlift at Park City Mountain at around 10:45 a.m., causing an on-duty employee riding the lift to fall at least 25 feet to the ground, according to a representative of the resort.